frekm/freemansconfig/freemansconfig/readme.txt

     - In case of new installation:
         + In '..\custom\freemansconfig\cfg\', rename '_settings_backup.cfg' to
           '_settings.cfg' and edit your settings in this file
+        + Rename '_echos_backup.cfg' to '_echos.cfg' and adjust the amount
+          of "echos" according to your screen (this is the vertical padding in the onscreen menus)
         + Start TF2 and open keyboard settings
         + Press 'Use defaults', then edit the bindings to your likings